ethagnawl/rmuxinator/README.md

 require writing a custom Serde deserializer for the Config type.
 - Select window on attach (can this be handled by a pre-existing hook?)
 - Attach if session exists instead of creating sesssion
-- Search for project name instead of parsing config (I'm not convinced this is necessary)
+- Search for project config file on disk (XDG_CONFIG?) instead of parsing config (I'm not convinced this is necessary)
 - Other CLI commands? (stop session, create/edit/delete project)
 - Use named args in calls to format! where possible
 - Cut v0.0.1 release and publish binaries